ace-lectures/re18-agile/tutorial/steps/step5.md

   - Add the newly created Gitea repository as a new _remote_ repository for your code.
     - `git remote add gitea http://localhost:3000/re18/agile-tutorial.git`
-  - the `git remote` command now returns two remote endpoints: `origin` (this very repository, hosted by github) and `gitea`, your local one.
+  - The `git remote` command now returns two remote endpoints: `origin` (this very repository, hosted by github) and `gitea`, your local one.
-  - push your code to gitea
+  - Push your code to gitea (`git push gitea`, using your `re18` account to log in)
-  - Look at your Drone dashboard, the build is automatically started!
+  - Look at your Drone dashboard, the build is automatically started (you might have to refresh your browser)!
     - The CI process will obviously first `clone` the source code, then `build` it, and finally `scp` the result to the release manager.
     - Look at the contents  of the `.drone.yml` file.
 Can you match the contents of this file with the previously described steps?
-  - go to the release manager contents: [http://localhost:8080/releases/](http://localhost:8080/releases/).
+  - Go to the release manager contents: [http://localhost:8080/releases/](http://localhost:8080/releases/).
 You should be able to download the latest release produced by the tool.

   * Next step: [From CI to CD](./step6.md)